 It’s a bit like the relaxing Blue Lagoon in Iceland, where the white silica mud turns the geothermal water a gorgeous milky blue colour.

 The Blue Pool is home to lots of beautiful animals, big and small.
 If you’re lucky you might be able to spot one of Britain’s rarest and most endangered reptiles; the Green Sand Lizard.
 Look up and you might see buzzards and owls, or squirrels darting between the tree branches.
-They also have Sika deer roaming the woods.
+They also have Sika deer roaming the woods which you can hope to spot whilst strolling the Sika Walk.

 Because this is a nature reserve, no BBQ’s are allowed in The Blue Pool estate or in the carpark.
 You can bring a picnic in though, if you’re not wanting to buy any food here.
 Just make sure you don’t leave any rubbish behind, and leave The Blue Pool exactly how you found it.